pgrigo01/terraform/docs/index.md

 ### Optional

 - `workspace` (String) The Terraform workspace to use.
-Defaults to 'default' if not provided.
+Defaults to 'default'.